atsaloli/cf3-tutorial/source/100-060-CFEngine_Components-0430-cfmonitord_cfknow_cfreport_cfhub.md

 :
 Passive monitoring agent, collects information about the status of your system (which can be reported or used to influence when promises are enforced).

+**cf-consumer**
+:
+CFEngine Enterprise only, drains Redis cache into Postgres database

 The following add-on tools have to be installed separately: